 Kmart is every budget shopper’s paradise.
 You can buy everything at bargain prices, including homewares, clothing and electronics.
 My wardrobe is always filled with an item or ten of Kmart clothing.
 But seriously, people are always telling me they can’t wait to go overseas to go shopping.
 I’m the opposite.
-I can’t wait to get home to shop til I drop.
+I can’t wait to get home to shop til I drop in Kmart.

-I love Australia and its music artists.
+I love Australia and its talented musicians.
 If you don’t think you know any good Australian musicians, trust me, there’s plenty out there.
 Some of my current favourites: Vera Blue, Vallis Alps, Illy, Vance Joy, Pnau and Flume.
-A little mixture of everything.

 Australia has some of the best beaches in the world.
-I grew up swimming in Western Australia’s waters, which I think must be the best in the country.
+I grew up swimming in Western Australian waters, which I think must be the best in the country.
 But no matter what coast you’re on in Australia, expect to be won over by its impressive beaches.
-More than 80% of the population live close to the coast and we all know why.
+More than 80% of the population lives close to the coast and we all know why.

 I know that not every Australian is friendly (I’ve worked in customer service for too long), but on average I think we’re a pretty easygoing bunch of people.
 I noticed it as soon as I got back in the country – it felt good to be home.

 Australia is one gigantic pretty island.
 But then you also have stunning islands like my parent’s home Magnetic Island, Kangaroo Island, Norfolk Island, the Whitsunday islands, Phillip Island, and you know, Tasmania.